Vanilla-OS/handbook/_posts/2022-11-05-installation.md

 ### Advanced installation

-**Note: Currently Manual Partitioning is disabled and the feature may be looked upon in future.**
+**Note: Manual Partitioning is disabled currently.
+This feature may be available in future.**

 This section will help you with manual partitioning in case this guide doesn't cover your particular needs for installation.